IMO/ILO/UNECE Code of Practice for Packing of Cargo Transport Units (CTU Code)

 The CTU Code is currently available through a searchable website and is downloadable in multiple languages through the Key Documents section below.

-Further practical guidance and background information related to the CTU Code are available as Informative material (MSC.1/Circ.1498).
-This Informative material has not been endorsed by UNECE or ILO and it does not constitute part of the CTU Code.
+Further practical guidance and background information related to the CTU Code are available as informative material, which was approved by the IMO Maritime Safety Committee (MSC), at its ninety-fourth session (17–21 November 2014) and issued as an MSC Circular (MSC.1/Circ.1498).
+This informative material does not constitute part of the CTU Code.

 Informative Material (EN)